PL or PLP

 From 1980 to 1985 the dollar had appreciated by about 50% against the yen, but following the Plaza Accord, in 1985-1987 the dollar depreciated by 51% against the yen.
 Ironically, however, the dollar was falling below the level desired and agreed upon (which was blamed by the U.S. government on “currency speculators”) and a new agreement among the major countries, called the “Louvre Accord” was made in 1987 to stabilize the dollar.

 In some limited respects the Plaza Accord was a “success” in the eyes of the U.S. ruling class.
 The big appreciation of the dollar in the preceding five years was in fact largely reversed.
 However, the primary goal of substantially reducing the U.S. trade deficit (especially with Japan) was only partially successful, and even then only in the short-term.
-Moreover, some bourgeois economists believe that this Accord was one of the major factors leading to the very serious stagnation in the Japanese economy which began around 1990 and which still continues 25 years later.
+Moreover, some bourgeois economists believe that this Accord was one of the major factors leading to the very serious stagnation in the Japanese economy which began around 1990 and which still continues decades later.
 For reasons such as these there has developed a strong feeling within the old-line capitalist-imperialist countries that “currency manipulations” and accords are rather dangerous and can have somewhat unpredictable and possibly perverse outcomes.
 In 2013 the G-7 group of countries agreed not to do this sort of thing anymore, in what has been termed a sort of “anti-Plaza accord”.
 Nevertheless, the continued development of the current world overproduction crisis will almost inevitably lead to further attempts to create “accords” to try to deal with a declining U.S. economy and its fragile dollar and to desperately try to stabilize an inherently unstable international monetary system.

 1. [In ancient Rome:] A member of the lower classes (but not including slaves).